kvas7andy/bm3il/README.md

 # bm3il - implemetation and modification for new paper
+PyTorch implementation

-Original implementation with first commit from NIPS 2020 sumbision of paper "Bayesian Multi-type Mean Field Multi-agent Imitation Learning"
+Originally taken with first commit from NIPS 2020 sumbision of paper "Bayesian Multi-type Mean Field Multi-agent Imitation Learning"